OutSystems/docs-odc/src/eap/security/security.md

 OutSystems created a public vulnerability policy to provide customers with guidance and information in the event of a vulnerability reported in an OutSystems product.

-For more information see [OutSystems public vulnerability policy](https://success.outsystems.com/support/security/vulnerabilities/).
+For more information see [ODC vulnerability policy](https://success.outsystems.com/support/security/vulnerabilities/).

 ---
 <div class="info" markdown="1">